 Main Content

-Generate, Modify and Deploy a MATLAB App for a Simulink Model
+Generate, Modify, and Deploy a MATLAB App for a Simulink Model

-The simulink.compiler.genapp enables you to automatically generate a MATLAB® app for a Simulink® model.
-You can compile and deploy the automatically generated app using the mcc command.
-This example generates an app for a model, compiles and deploys the app, and shows how you can customize the app using the App Designer.
+You can use the simulink.compiler.genapp function to automatically generate a MATLAB® app for a Simulink® model.
+You can compile and deploy the generated app using the mcc command.
+This example shows you how to generate an app for a model, compile and deploy the app, and customize the app using the App Designer.

 Open the Model

-Generate a MATLAB App for the Model
+Generate MATLAB App for Model

-You can generate a MATLAB app for the model from the Simulink toolstrip.
-On the Simulink toolstrip, under Save, select Export Model to Simulation App.
+You can generate a MATLAB app for the model from the Simulink Toolstrip.
+On the Simulink Toolstrip, under Save, select Export Model to Simulation App.
+Use the default template MultiPaneSimApp to generate the app.
 Enter the app name as f14app and browse to choose a destination folder.
+Then, to create the app, click Create.

 On the right side of the model image, you can tune the parameter values and run simulations with different values.